imyogeshs/apiculus/docs/Subscribers/Compute/WindowsInstances/ConfiguringAlertsonWindowsInstances.md

 The various fields of the add alert page are described below:

-1. Name- _You can define the name for your alert_.
+1. Name- You can define the name for your alert.
-2. Choose parameter - _This option will allow you to define what parameter needs to be monitored to trigger the alert email.
+2. Choose parameter - This option will allow you to define what parameter needs to be monitored to trigger the alert email.
 Apiculus Cloud supports CPU, RAM, Disk, 1-min Load Average, 5- min Load Average, 15- min Load Average parameter_s.
-3. Trigger when - _This set of options lets you define whether to trigger above or below a custom value._
+3. Trigger when - This set of options lets you define whether to trigger above or below a custom value.
-4. Value _– You can define the Value._
+4. Value – You can define the Value.
-5. Reading duration - _This option lets you define the breach window, i.e., the duration for which the breach has to be consistent to trigger the alert email_.
+5. Reading duration - This option lets you define the breach window, i.e., the duration for which the breach has to be consistent to trigger the alert email.
-6. Send alert to -_Email ids can be added here, or also you can add them by using the configure recipients_
+6. Send alert to -Email ids can be added here, or also you can add them by using the configure recipients

-1-min Load Average -_How many processes were active, executed, or awaiting execution at the last minute._
+- 1-min Load Average -How many processes were active, executed, or awaiting execution at the last minute.

-5-min Load Average -_How many processes were active, executed, or awaiting execution in the last five minutes._
+- 5-min Load Average -How many processes were active, executed, or awaiting execution in the last five minutes.

-15-min Load Average -_How many processes were active, executed, or awaiting execution in the last fifteen minutes._
+- 15-min Load Average -How many processes were active, executed, or awaiting execution in the last fifteen minutes.

 # Configuring Recipients